Who we are

-We are currently offering Virtual Open Advising every weekday between 1:00-3:00pm Arizona time.
+Virtual Open Advising is offered every weekday between 1:00-3:00pm Arizona time.
 Please check the advising calendar for any changes to this schedule.
 You can access Virtual Open Advising here: https://asu.zoom.us/j/99207976178.
 Please note that Open Advising is only for quick questions related to course scheduling or questions/concerns that need to be addressed immediately.
 For all other questions, please schedule an appointment or email your assigned advisor.

 Here is how Virtual Open Advising works:

 1. Once you join the Open Advising Zoom meeting, you will be placed in a waiting room.

 2. Open Advising is first come, first serve, so you will remain in the Zoom waiting room until it is your turn to meet with an advisor.